Is Tanzu the same as Kubernetes?

 The cost of VMware’s commercial solution Tanzu depends on the particular tools and services it offers.
 Tanzu licence is often offered per-core, plus support and maintenance fees.

-Tanzu and Kubernetes have certain similarities, but they also differ significantly in a number of important ways.
+Kubernetes vs tanzu-is there any similarity?
+Yes, both have certain similarities, but they also differ significantly in a number of important ways.
 These variations are summarized in the table below:

 Kubernetes